Tayruh/sadako/getting-started.md

 `sadako.init()` initializes the **Sadako** library.
 The first argument if provided is a string.
 If the string has `#` as its first character (like `"#source"`), it uses the innerHTML of that element as the source code for the story.
 If it doesn't start with `#`, it treats the string as a JSON string containing the story.

 `sadako.startGame()` starts the game, as you would imagine.
 The only argument is a string containing the page on which to begin the game.
-If not provided, it attempts to load page `“1"`.
+If not provided, it attempts to load page `“start"`.

 That's basically it.
 You now have a running game.